 Not all lucid dream induction methods were equally effective, and it seemed that the best way to ensure entry into the lucid dream state involved a combination of approaches.
 Furthermore, the one-week duration of the study may have been insufficient to allow participants to become fully accomplished in lucid dream induction.
 The most encouraging news is that lucid dreaming can be taught with written instructions, rather than through extensive laboratory training.
 People who wish to experiment with this technique can at least give this a try without committing to an expensive or time-consuming intervention.

 Now let’s look at the interventions themselves with examples of how each might be used:

-The combination of all 3 methods proved most effective in promoting lucid dream states in participants.
-That this could occur at all is remarkable in that nearly half of all adults report never having experienced a lucid dream in their entire lives.
-There are dangers to lucid dreaming, and some people would be best advised to steer clear of the procedure.
+The combination of all three methods proved most effective in promoting lucid dream states in participants.
+That this could occur at all is remarkable, since nearly half of all adults report never having experienced a lucid dream in their entire lives.
+(There are dangers to lucid dreaming, and some people would be best advised to steer clear of the procedure.)

 However you achieve it, being able to make your dreaming more accessible to your conscious mind could be what you need to improve your sleep quality, develop your uninhibited thoughts, and just enjoy the experience of being aware of the many fantastic images and stories that your unconscious mind can create.

 Follow me on Twitter @swhitbo for daily updates on psychology, health, and aging.
 Feel free to join my Facebook group, "Fulfillment at Any Age," to discuss today's blog, or to ask further questions about this posting.